cityofaustin/vision-zero/atd-vzd/README.md

 - `crashes` - each row is single crash event, with attributes such as the crash timestamp, crash location, and manner of collision
 - `units` - each row describes a unit, or vehicle, involved in a crash.
 Each unit relates to one crash record.
 - `people` - each row describes a person involved in a crash.
 Each person relates to one unit.
 - `charges` - each row describes a legal charge filed by the responding law enforcement agency.
 Each charge relates to one person.
-Note that charges have special handling and only exist in the `charges_cris`, as described in detail below.
+Charges have special handling and only exist in the `charges_cris`, as described in detail [below](#charges-records).

 #### Design